Our Bucket-List Challenge is inspired by our 35-plus years of providing hospice care, and by this quote:

 We all have bucket lists, or things we want or need to do in this life.
 For hospice patients, time is just pressing a bit more.
 So we feel a sense of urgency to learn about bucket-list wishes and to do what we can to make them a reality.

 As a non-profit, we raise funds to help us continue our focus on quality of life by supporting patients’ bucket-list wishes.
-Our fundraising page for our Bucket-List Challenge is a great place to donate, if you feel moved to do so.
+You can help make those meaningful experiences possible by making a donation today.

 If you have questions or want more information, contact our Hospice Care Plus staff at 859-986-1500.